Desperadoes Steel Orchestra: Origins and evolution

-In the 1950s another group of youths from an area Ovid Alley, Laventille formed calling themselves Spike Jones.
-Ovid Alley will be changed to Desperslie Crescent in the late 1970's.
-However, the founders of Desperadoes said, there can be only one steelband here, so the young Spike Jones group had no choice but to merge into Desperadoes.
+In the 1950s another group of youths from Ovid Alley, Laventille, formed calling themselves Spike Jones.
+Ovid Alley was changed to Desperslie Crescent in the late 1970s.
+Then, the founders of Desperadoes said: "there can be only one steelband here", so the young Spike Jones group had no choice but to merge into Desperadoes.
 Rudolph "Charlo" Charles, who came from Spike Jones was given the captaincy in 1961, and he brought in Mr. Beverly Griffith as an arranger.
 Mr. Charles managed Desperadoes up to his passing in 1985.
 They band placed third in the first Panorama competition in 1963, 2nd in 1964.
 In 1965 the band's sponsor changed to the West Indian Tobacco Company, and they became the WITCO Gay Desperadoes.
 They won Panorama for the first time the in 1966, with a rendition of Mighty Sparrow's "Obeah Wedding".
 Charles recruited a few members away from other steelbands and transformed Desperadoes from a steelband into a STEEL ORCHESTRA.
 In later years he invited several pantuners such as Bertie Marshall to join.
-They dropped 'Gay' from the name in the 1970's.
+They dropped 'Gay' from the name in the 1970s.
 Under Rudolph Charles' leadership, the band won Panorama 6 times and Classical Music Festivals on 2 occasions.
 As of 2020, Desperadoes has 12 Panorama and 5 Classical victories.

-The orchestra has worldwide appearances and has performed at the Royal Albert Hall in 1972, Carnegie Hall in 1987, and performed with the Opera singer Luciano Pavarotti in Barbados in 1997.
+The orchestra has made worldwide appearances and has performed at the Royal Albert Hall in 1972, Carnegie Hall in 1987, and performed with the Opera singer Luciano Pavarotti in Barbados in 1997.

 The late Raymond "Artie" Shaw was the first musician to conduct Desperadoes Steel Orchestra at their performance for Queen Elizabeth at the Royal Albert Hall in London, and the late, Insp.
 Anthony Prospect conducted their English tour in 1981.
 The late Dr. Pat Bishop conducted their performance at Carnegie Hall in NYC.
 Desperadoes have also toured some of Trinidad & Tobago's motherlands; such as Africa, India, China, England and Grenada.
 The band has qualified for the most Panorama finals, 53 of 57 with {12} 1st, {6} 2nd and {9} 3rd.
 Desperadoes was a finalist for 36 consecutive years 1976 through 2011, has a winning average of (1) victory every 4.75 years as of 2020, has won every entered competition, and has a total of 21 combined MAJOR victories and 7 minor wins at various competitions, from 1965 to 2020.

 In late May 2017, the band held elections, and Mr. Kenneth Collis was elected the 11th Manager since Mr. Rudolph Charles.